sebastianrothbucher/SpreadsheetInSync/README.md

 # SpreadsheetInSync
-Real-time collaboration in/between two spreadsheet applications (OpenOffice.org Calc) plus web interface to work with the spreadsheet in your browser.
+Real-time collaboration in/between two spreadsheet applications (Libreoffice Calc / OpenOffice.org Calc) plus web interface to work with the spreadsheet in your browser.
 Runs with CouchDB (or Cloudant).
 You keep working in the application you know, and you keep your files - but you have team sync in real time now!
 Essentially, the plugin synchronizes spreadsheets in real-time.

 ## What can you do with it?
-The plugin (for OpenOffice.org Calc) allows parallel work on a spreadsheet with copies simultanously open on several computers.
+The plugin (for Libreoffice Calc / OpenOffice.org Calc) allows parallel work on a spreadsheet with copies simultanously open on several computers.
 Whatever structure and setup you need to get the job done, you're free to do it!

 With the plugin, everyone will see every change instantly and is always up to date.
 As you keep using files, you always have all the info with you - also to work offline and sync back when you have network connection.